 As with every decision, there will be pros and cons.

 Pro: #1 Boost Employee Morale

-Employee morale will be higher and it also gives your employees more free cash during a difficult period when their financial situation at home may be uncertain.
-Given the widespread disruptions caused by COVID-19, even if they were not affected in terms of job security or pay cuts, their loved ones very likely may have been affected.
+Employee morale will be higher and it also gives your employees more cash during an uncertain period.
+With unemployment still at heightened levels, even if they were not affected in terms of job security or pay cuts, their loved ones very likely may have been affected.

 By allowing your employees to encash their annual leaves, you are also being fair with them and you remove any need for employees to be calculative.
 You also don’t want your employees to feel forced to take annual leaves just so they do not feel short-changed, especially if your company and other employees would be better off if they just worked those days.

 Con: #1 Employees May Hoard Annual Leaves For The Cash Payout